-FBI finds evidence linking al Qaeda to 2019 Saudi shooter at Florida naval base: U.S. source
+FBI cracked phone of Saudi shooter at Florida naval base, found al Qaeda ties: Barr

-WASHINGTON (Reuters) - The FBI has found cellphone evidence linking al Qaeda to the Royal Saudi Air Force trainee who killed three American sailors and wounded eight people in a December shooting spree at a U.S. naval base in Florida, a federal law enforcement source said on Monday.
+WASHINGTON (Reuters) - The FBI found cellphone evidence linking al Qaeda to the Royal Saudi Air Force trainee who killed three American sailors in a December attack at a U.S. naval base in Florida after cracking his phone open, Attorney General William Barr said on Monday.

 The shooter, Second Lieutenant Mohammed Saeed Alshamrani, 21, was killed by law enforcement during the Dec.
 6, 2019 attack.